Object-Oriented Programming

 Parent Expression

-Pluto allows you to specify if a field is 'public' or 'private'.
+Pluto allows you to specify if a field is 'public', 'protected' or 'private'.
 Private fields can only be accessed by the class that defined them.
+Protected fields can additionally also be accessed by descendant classes.

 Constructor Promotion